 After that, press the appropriate key to enter into boot manager.

-Solution: 3 Use Bootable USB Drive.
+Solution 4: Use Bootable USB Drive.

 If the hard drive is faulty, then I suggest you change it.
 But, if you don’t want to spend money on the hard drive for now.
-And, just want to use Windows, then you can run Windows using a USB drive.
+If just want to use Windows, then you can run Windows using a USB drive.

 1. First, Download Windows ISO from the official site.
-Then, create a bootable drive using Rufus Software. (of course, you need another Computer to do it.)
+Then, create a bootable drive using Rufus Software. (of course, you need another computer to do it.)

 2. Connect the USB drive to the computer that is giving the error.
 After that, change the boot order and set it to your removable USB drive.

 If these three solutions don’t work for your Computer.
 Then, you can read a similar article on “reboot and select proper boot device“.
-To get to know some more solution to fix boot problems.
+To get to know some more solutions to fix boot problems.